opengeospatial/e-learning/docs/_sources/ogcapi-edr/text/radiusquery.rst.txt

 Radius Query Resources of OGC API - EDR
 ================

 A radius is a region specified with a geographic position and radial distance.
-An illustration is shown below.
+An illustration, created using NASA Web WorldWind, is shown below.

 .. image:: ../img/radius.png
    :width: 80%